Fr3doo/Postman_Runner_File_Processor/docs/guides/configuration.md

 ## Application constants

-`src/config/app.ts` exports additional constants:
+`ConfigService` also exposes application constants:

 - `CONCURRENCY_LIMIT` sets how many files are parsed in parallel.
 - `FILE_READ_TIMEOUT` specifies the time in milliseconds allowed to read each file.

-Change these values to tune performance based on your environment.
+Define these variables in your `.env` file (prefix each with `VITE_` when running in the browser) to override the defaults.
+This allows different limits per environment.